nolanking90/texlab/crates/formatter/README.md

 representation (IR).
 The IR is a decorated syntax tree, where additional information necessary for determining formatting rules are added to the nodes.
 The IR tree is made of `TexElement` variants representing various `latex` constructions.
-Environments are seperated into standard environments (e.g.
+Environments are separated into standard environments (e.g.
 `center`, `figure`, etc.) and math environments.

 ```rust